 Here at Garratt’s Damp & Timber, we have close to 20 years of experience in diagnosing and treating various damp problems and are so confident in our ability, we offer a 20-year guarantee on all general damp proofing work carried out by our team.

-For more information on the different types of damp problems in older buildings, as well as to arrange a free property survey complete with a no-obligation quotation, please get in touch with us today.
+For more information on the different types of damp problems in older buildings, as well as to arrange a property survey complete with a no-obligation quotation, please get in touch with us today.